samarpan-acharya/Multi-Client-Arbitration-and-Resource-Allocation-Engine/README.md

 ## Project Overview

 In multi-master SoC interconnects, functional blocks frequently compete for a limited pool of shared resources — buses, memory ports, or accelerator lanes.
-Without an organized scheduling layer, this leads to unpredictable latency and unfair access distribution.
+Without an organized

 This project models that problem directly: 8 client channels contend for 2 shared resource slots, arbitrated by one of three interchangeable policies.
 Each policy makes a different trade-off between logic simplicity, fairness, and starvation resistance, and all three are integrated behind one interface so the active policy can be changed at runtime via a `mode[1:0]` control input.